Rapture (Blondie song)

 "Rapture" is a song by American rock band Blondie from their fifth studio album Autoamerican (1980).
 Written by band members Debbie Harry and Chris Stein, and produced by Mike Chapman, the song was released as the second and final single from Autoamerican on January 12, 1981, by Chrysalis Records.
-Musically, "Rapture" is a combination of new wave, disco and hip hop with a rap section forming an extended coda.
+Musically, "Rapture" is a combination of new wave, disco and hip-hop with a rap section forming an extended coda.

-"Rapture" was another commercial success for the band, shipping one million copies in the United States, where it was certified Gold by the Recording Industry Association of America (RIAA) and spent two weeks at number one on the Billboard Hot 100, their fourth and last single to reach the top.
+"Rapture" was another commercial success for the band, shipping one million copies in the United States, where it was certified Gold by the Recording Industry Association of America (RIAA) and spent two weeks at number one on the Billboard Hot 100, their fourth and final single to reach the top.
 It was the first number-one single in the United States to feature rap vocals.
 The single also peaked at number three in Canada, and number five in Australia and the United Kingdom.
+It broke four rap song records; the first million-seller; the first to reach number one, the first to appear in the charts using only original music and the first to appear on MTV.